max-danenhower/geolocation_bot/README.md

 Python notebooks to embed street view images with StreetCLIP and use those embeddings to predict the geolocation of street view images.

-KNN and MLP models require StreetCLIP image embeddings to be generated before hand (see generate_streetCLIP_embeddings.ipynb).
+KNN and MLP models use image_embeddings.npy, a numpy array of 25.2K image embeddings.

 The training dataset is from Kaggle: https://www.kaggle.com/datasets/ayuseless/streetview-image-dataset coordinates.csv has indexes that correspond to the kaggle Streetview_Images_Dataset folder (ie 0.png corresponds to the 0th row in coordinates.csv)